estmon8u-org/team-zeal-project/PHASE1.md

 *   **Problem Statement:** Develop an MLOps pipeline capable of training an image classifier, detecting performance degradation due to common data corruptions (drift), and automatically triggering retraining to maintain accuracy.
 *   **Project Objectives:**
-    1. Achieve a baseline classification accuracy of ≥ 85% on the clean Imagenette-160 validation split using a fine-tuned ResNet-18 model.
+    1. Achieve a baseline classification accuracy of ≥ 85% on the clean Imagenette-160 validation split using a fine-tuned ResNet-18 model. *(Status: Achieved - 96.76%)*
     2. Implement a monitoring system capable of reliably detecting simulated drift scenarios (e.g., noise, brightness shifts) based on statistical tests or pre-defined thresholds. *(Note: Drift detection implementation is planned for Phase 2).*
     3. Establish an automated retraining pipeline triggered by the detection of significant data drift. *(Note: Automation implementation is planned for Phase 2/3).*
 *   **Success Metrics:**
-    *   Model Performance: Top-1 Classification Accuracy (Baseline achieved in Phase 1).
+    *   Model Performance: Top-1 Classification Accuracy (Baseline: 96.76% achieved in Phase 1).
-    *   Drift Detection: Drift Detection Rate / F1-score on simulated drift data (Evaluated in Phase 2).
+    *   Drift Detection: Drift Detection Rate / F1-score on simulated drift data (To be evaluated in Phase 2).
-    *   Pipeline Automation: Successful execution rate of the automated retraining workflow (Evaluated in Phase 2/3).
+    *   Pipeline Automation: Successful execution rate of the automated retraining workflow (To be evaluated in Phase 2/3).

 ### **1.2 Selection of Data**